ukd1/windmill/README.md

 # osquery-tls-server

-A TLS endpoint for delivering osquery configuration files to nodes.
+## Why do you want this

+If you're running `osquery` you may want an easy-to-manage way of delivering configuration file updates to the osquery process on your running servers.
+This software provides a TLS server that delivers configuration to osquery and also allows you to roll out new configs to small samples of servers to make sure that the new config does not cause problem before deploying to all machines.

+## Getting started

 The quickest way to get started is to click this button down here.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)